-Subsequent to June 30, 2020, on August 5, 2020, the Company entered into a Securities Purchase Agreement ("SPA") with an institutional investor (the "Investor"), and pursuant to the SPA, on August 6, 2020, the Company issued to the Investor a Senior Secured Convertible Note (the "August 2020 Senior Secured Convertible Note") with a face value principal amount of \$7,750 and \$750 lender fee (recognized as a current period other expense), resulting in \$7,000 cash proceeds received by the Company.
-The August 2020 Senior Secured Convertible Note has a 24 month maturity, a 7.875% interest rate per annum, and a conversion price of \$5.00 per share of the Company's common stock.
-On the maturity date, the Company will pay the holder in cash all remaining outstanding principal and unpaid interest thereon.
+- (3) On April 30, 2020, the Company entered into a Security Purchase Agreement for the issue of a Senior Convertible Note with a face value principal of approximately \$4,111 and lender fees of approximately \$411 (recognized as a current period other expense), resulting in \$3,700 cash proceeds received by the Company. referred to as the April 2020 Senior Convertible Note.
+Additionally, under a separate agreement, the Company incurred a current period expense of approximately \$120 with respect to the placement agent advisory fee.
+On the maturity date, the Company will pay the holder in cash all remaining outstanding principal and unpaid interest thereon. - (4) The Company entered into a Securities Purchase Agreement ("SPA") with an institutional investor (the "Investor"), and pursuant to the SPA, on August 6, 2020, the Company issued to the Investor a Senior Secured Convertible Note (the "August 2020 Senior Secured Convertible Note") with a face value principal amount of \$7,750 and \$750 lender fee (recognized as a current period other expense), resulting in \$7,000 cash proceeds received by the Company.
+On the maturity date, the Company will pay the holder in cash all remaining outstanding principal and unpaid interest thereon